nukomeet/handbook/README.md

 Welcome to [Nukomeet](http://nukomeet.com)!

-We are a team of developers who want to make awesome software that will lead our civilization into new age.
+We are proud to welcome You in our great family.
+To help you to accommodate with Us, We are proud to introduce this short welcoming handbook.